-Littles can play with purpose at the Please Touch Museum, where “yes” is the theme, and gain independence and confidence along the way.
+Littles can play purposefully at the Please Touch Museum, where “yes” is the theme, and gain independence and confidence.
 This award-winning children’s museum is an educational play place where kids will discover the power of learning through play.
 Catch a game of I Spy in the Fairy Tale Garden, learn about money at the Cents and Sensibility exhibit, “roast marshmallows” at the campfire, drive a SEPTA bus at Roadside Attractions, or on sunny days, step outside to the Please Touch Garden.

 Memorial Hall – 4231 Avenue of the Republic, Philadelphia, PA 19131

 Listed on the National Registry of Historic Places, the Morris Arboretum is a must-see.
 Littles will want to visit the fairies in the Fairy Woods and take an Arboretum Adventure around the property.
 Beyond the kid fun, there are tours about what’s blooming and bird watching, and the Garden Railway will delight the whole family—kids will love seeing model trains bustling all over the garden, and make sure you mark your calendar when Thomas the Tank model trains come out at special times during the year.

 100 E. Northwestern Avenue, Philadelphia, PA 19118

 Smith Memorial Playground and Playhouse

 This 6 1/2 acre playground has been a destination spot for over 100 years and boasts a historic giant wooden slide that can fit several children at once with its 39 feet-long and 13 feet wide dimensions.
 Along with the slide are more than 50 unique, age-appropriate, and accessible play equipment parts.
 There is also a 16,000-square-foot playhouse that’s fun for the whole fam.

 3500 Reservoir Drive, East Fairmount Park, Philadelphia, PA 19121-1095